 The next step was to have Luis and his apprentices practice the process.
 With our team facilitating, we had Luis teach on of the skills on the SDP with all three apprentices present.
 As part of the teaching process, Luis provided answers to a series of test questions that pertained to each skill, such as:

 - What are the steps in the process and why is each is important?

 - What are the top 3 things that go wrong when someone is learning this skill?

 - How do you troubleshoot the three most common problems?

 The apprentices were then each asked to answer the test questions with Luis listening to ensure their responses were accurate, demonstrating that they had absorbed the critical knowledge needed.
 They all passed the test, which showed them in real-time that the process works.
 This practice session was critical to make sure the team understood and didn’t skip any steps.

 Once we had proof that Luis and his apprentices knew how to correctly apply the EKT process, the manager set up a schedule for the remaining 41 hours.
 Due to the time limitations, it was decided that some of the skills would be taught face-to-face and some over the phone.

 Then, they mapped out the 41 hours.
-Given the urgency, the manager took on the role of clock watcher.
-He only allowed the mentor and apprentices to spend 60 minutes on each line in the plan so that they would get to all 41 lines that they had prioritized.
+Given the urgency, Luis’ manager took on the role of clock watcher.
+He only allowed Luis and his apprentices to spend 60 minutes on each line in the plan so that they would get to all 41 lines that they had prioritized.
 The manager said these guys would’ve spent all day on every line in the plan if they had been allowed them to.
 Of course, that wasn’t going to be the best or most efficient use of the available time.

-“Okay, of course, we didn’t transfer all the knowledge, but two things are true: we know what we did cover and we know we covered the most important stuff.”
+“Okay, of course, we didn’t transfer all the knowledge, but two things are true: we know what we did cover, and we know we covered the most important stuff.”